-If painted orange, the Moeraki boulders with their their hard calcite exteriors and muddy centres, could easily be mistaken for huge Jaffas (although definitely too large for rolling down the aisle at movies).
+If painted orange, the Moeraki boulders New Zealand with their their hard calcite exteriors and muddy centres, could easily be mistaken for huge Jaffas (although definitely too large for rolling down the aisle at movies).

 On a previous visit I watched amazed, as a Korean tourist, dressed in stylish slacks rolled shin high, long sleeved shirt and jacket, jump from a boulder, only to sink thigh high in the freezing water.

 Laughing, he shook his fist in the air striking a triumphant pose.